-Stop you from learning more about the Alapaha Blue Blood Bulldog because the “lesser” known dog breed is actually a great option for just about any prospective pet owner and should seriously be considered by anyone looking to adopt a great family pet that will not only be a great guard dog for you and your family, but will also be one that is great around any children may or may not have.
+Stop you from learning more about the Alapaha Blue Blood Bulldog because this “lesser” known dog breed is actually a great option for just about any prospective pet owner and should seriously be considered by anyone looking to adopt a great family pet that will not only be a great guard dog for you and your family, but will also be one that is great around any children may or may not have.

-Origin of the Alapaha Blue Blood Bulldog
+Origin of the Alapaha Blue Blood Bulldog.

-Now for those of you that come from Southern Georgia, what we’re about to say probably isn’t going to come as a huge surprise, but the Alapaha Blue Blood Bulldog was first originated out of the Alapaha river region in Southern Georgia which is which is how it got its name.
+Now for those of you that come from southern Georgia, what we’re about to say probably isn’t going to come as a huge surprise, but the Alapaha Blue Blood Bulldog was first originated out of the Alapaha river region in southern Georgia which is which is how it got its name.

 Originally breed as…